RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 - S3 Lifecycle Policy

+- S3 Object Lock enabled

+- s3:PutObjectLegalHold

+  The Object Lock legal hold operation enables you to place a legal hold on an object version.
+Like setting a retention period, **a legal hold prevents an object version from being overwritten or deleted.** However, a legal hold doesn't have an associated retention period and remains in effect until removed.

+- preassigned URL

+  preassigned URL is for upload or download for temporary time and for specific users outside the company. signed URL is for temporary access

+## Amazon API Gateway

+## NAT Gateway

+NAT Gateway will be created Public Subnet and Provide access to Private Subnet

+## Amazon ECS

+- AWS Fargate

+  AWS Fargate is a technology that you can use with Amazon ECS to run containers without having to manage servers or clusters of Amazon EC2 instances.
+With Fargate, you no longer have to provision, configure, or scale clusters of virtual machines to run containers.
+This removes the need to choose server types, decide when to scale your clusters, or optimize cluster packing.

+## Amazon DataSync

+To automate the process of transferring the data from the on-premises SFTP server to an EC2 instance with an EFS file system, you can use AWS DataSync.
+AWS DataSync is a fully managed data transfer service that simplifies, automates, and accelerates transferring data between on-premises storage systems and Amazon S3, Amazon EFS, or Amazon FSx for Windows File Server.
+To use AWS DataSync for this task, you should **first install an AWS DataSync agent in the on-premises data center**.
+This agent is a lightweight software application that you install on your on-premises data source.
+T**he agent communicates with the AWS DataSync service to transfer data between the data source and target locations.**

 ## Gateway Load balancer

 Gateway Load Balancers enable you to deploy, scale, and **manage virtual appliances**, such as firewalls, **intrusion detection** and prevention systems, and **deep packet inspection** systems.
 It combines a transparent network gateway (that is, a single entry and exit point for all traffic) and distributes traffic while scaling your virtual appliances with the demand.